justinc-lim/Heart-Health-EDA-R-/README.md

 <img src='images/hh_cover.jpg' width = 400>

 Main Question: What factors affect risk of hypertension?
 * What is the effect of BMI on increased blood pressure?
-What about smoking?
-Gender?
+What about smoking? gender?
 * Is there a relationship between hypertension and cholesterol? high-glucose levels (potentially, with relationship to type 2 diabetes)?

 ### Table of Contents ###
   1. Data Wrangling
   2. BMI and Hypertension
-  3. Smoking, Gender and Hypertension
+  3. Smoking, Gender, and Hypertension
   4. Cholesterol, Glucose Levels, and Hypertension
   5. Conclusion
   6. References